10 Best Supplement Options For Depression And Anxiety

 We live in a culture that is conditioned to think If you don't feel well, reach for a pill.
-In general, I buck against this mentality.
-I believe it's possible to fundamentally heal from depression, anxiety, ADHD, and even bipolar disorder using other strategies—strategies that require a lot more than just taking a pill or two a day.
+In general, I don't think this is the only option.
+I believe it's possible to treat depression and anxiety using other strategies.

-I my years as a holistic psychiatrist, I've learned that true healing comes from comprehensive, effortful diet and lifestyle changes, like shifting toward a real food diet, getting to bed early enough that you get a full night of sleep, moving your body, engaging with your IRL community, limiting your social media use, connecting with nature, drinking water, getting exposure to sunlight and fresh air, and escaping the trap of perpetual busyness by doing less.
-No pill, whether a synthetic prescription drug or natural supplement, takes the place of these changes.
+In my years as a holistic psychiatrist, I've learned that healing comes from comprehensive, effortful lifestyle changes, like shifting toward a real food diet, getting to bed early enough that you get a full night of sleep, moving your body, engaging with your IRL community, limiting your social media use, connecting with nature, drinking water, getting exposure to sunlight and fresh air, and escaping the trap of perpetual busyness by doing a bit less.

-That being said, there are certain supplements that can support the process of healing from depression.
-If you're trying to take a more holistic approach to managing your depression, and you want to use diet and lifestyle rather than pharmaceuticals, here are my go-to supplements to augment this process.
-Just make sure to always consult your doctor before making any changes to your treatment regimen or medications.
+Of course, there's nothing wrong with choosing to take medication for anxiety and depression.
+But if you're eager to take a more holistic approach to managing your depression, and you want to use diet and lifestyle rather than pharmaceuticals, there are a number go-to supplements I'd recommend.
+Just make sure to always consult your doctor before making any changes to your treatment or medications.

 Rhodiola is an adaptogenic herb that supports your body in dealing with stress, which is at the root of so much depression.
-It has additional benefits by helping with adrenal fatigue, focus, and attention.
+It may also fight fatigue and increase endurance, too.
 While Rhodiola is very effective, it's not safe for everyone.
 I don't recommend Rhodiola for my patients on the bipolar spectrum, and it's not recommended during pregnancy or lactation.
+It may also cause dry mouth and dizziness, according to the National Center For Complementary And Integrative Health (NCCIH).
 Rhodiola can also have interactions with certain medications like ACE inhibitors and some diabetes medications, so it's important to clear this one with your doctor.

-Probiotics are a very helpful augmentation in the treatment of depression.
-It's becoming increasingly apparent that a compromised gut flora is at the root of gut inflammation, systemic inflammation, and compromised neurotransmitter production, all of which contribute to depression.
-If you've ever taken antibiotics or are drinking chlorinated municipal tap water, it's probably worth your while to rebuild your gut flora.
-The first way to do this is by consuming fermented foods (e.g., sauerkraut, sauerkraut juice, beet kvass, kimchi, miso paste, natto) along with starchy vegetables (e.g., sweet potatoes, plantains).
+Probiotics may be a very helpful natural supplement to treat depression.
+In my practice, I've found that a compromised gut flora is often at the root of gut inflammation, systemic inflammation, and compromised neurotransmitter production, all of which may contribute to depression.
+One way to support your gut is by consuming fermented foods (e.g., sauerkraut, sauerkraut juice, beet kvass, kimchi, miso paste, natto) along with starchy vegetables (e.g., sweet potatoes, plantains).
 The second way to repopulate your gut is by taking the right probiotic.

 5. Cod Liver Oil